|Policy & Guidance|

 Once an organization is registered, information in the Institutional Profile can be maintained through the Commons.

 During this registration process, NIH may make a preliminary assessment of applicant organization eligibility.
 Applicants should be prepared to establish their eligibility to receive and administer all awards (that are applied for), and NIH may deny registration if an organization is determined ineligible.
+Note, acceptance of an organization’s registration in the Commons does not mean an organization is an acceptable grantee for a particular program.
+That assessment will be made by the NIH awarding component prior as part of the pre-award process.
+See Determining Applicant Organization Eligibility for additional information.

 Foundations that represent already existing grantee organizations, or a newly formed consortium where the consortium members are already individually recognized as NIH grantee organizations present unique and complex situations and should contact DGP, OPERA before attempting to separately register as a new applicant organization.